 Record cases of bad behavior.
 Timely detection of bad or risky employee behavior helps you prevent security violations and productivity decreases.
 Based on monitoring data, you can detect chronic lateness, protect sensitive data against leaks and stealth, and eliminate harassment in the workplace.
 In addition, you don’t have to argue with employees about their actions if you have recorded proof of misbehavior.

 Improve management.
 With a solution for personal productivity monitoring, managers can notice issues with each employee: switching from high-priority to low-priority tasks, lacking skills, or procrastinating.
 With Ekran System, managers even get a notification with a link to the online session of such an employee.
 This information allows managers to spot when employees have difficulties, determine the reason, and offer useful advice.

 Boost morale.
 By analyzing user monitoring data, you can identify inefficient procedures and time-wasting activities and work out ways to make work more comfortable for employees.
 This will improve both productivity and morale at the workplace.

 Making these practices part of your workflow will allow you to maximize the results of monitoring, encourage more productive performance, and detect procedures that need to be improved.

 Monitoring user activity is an effective way to detect issues with productivity and cybersecurity in a timely manner.
 You can use it to gather data for metrics, evaluate productivity, document cases of policy violations and misbehavior, and find ways to make improvements.

-- Monitor every action taken on an in-house or remote endpoint
+- Monitors every action taken on an in-house or remote endpoint

-- Store records in a highly optimized and searchable format
+- Stores records in a highly optimized and searchable format